brinsga/Natural-Language-Processing/Detecting-Bias-In-News-Articles/README.md

 # Detecting-Bias-In-News-Articles

-In light of the number of news articles available with varying quality and political polarization, it can be difficult for an average reader to always recognize the inherent bias in the news article.
+In light of number of news articles available with varying quality and political polarization, it can be difficult for an average reader to always recognize the inherent bias in a news article.
 In this project, as we retrieve news articles based on keywords and a series of user preferences such as publications and timeframe, we want to draw attention to the potential influence news articles can have on the readers as seen in the word choices.
 To this purpose, we built an information